 “What I have found,” Vaughn wrote, “is that the rhythm of divine renewal beats in the pulse of a purposefully grateful heart.”

-I am convinced that nothing short of divine renewal will lift despondent people out of despair.
+Nothing short of divine renewal will lift despondent people out of despair.
 And be assured that there is a deep connection between divine renewal and a thankful heart.

 What does Scripture teach?
 “Give thanks in all circumstances, for this is God’s will for you in Christ Jesus” (I Thessalonians 5:18).
 Spirit-filled people are “always giving thanks to God the Father for everything, in the name of our Lord Jesus Christ” (Ephesians 5:18-20).

-Biblical association of thankfulness with the superlatives all, always and everything, justifies Vaugn’s title, “Radical Gratitude.”
+Association of thankfulness with the superlatives all, always and everything, justifies Vaugn’s title, “Radical Gratitude.”
 She exactly right when she recommends that, “Cultivating a grateful heart is not just an add-on nicety, a civil tip of the hat to God as we steamroll through our day.
 A posture of purposeful, perpetual thanks to God is absolutely central to Christian character.”
 (And to restoring vital optimism)

 Perspective forming Scriptures